Updated on March 20, 2014

 A) Survivor health insurance coverage ends when you stop paying your premiums, remarry, or die, whichever occurs first.

 A) Surviving spouses who are also a state or participating municipal employee or retiree are not eligible for coverage as survivors.
 If you, as a surviving spouse, leave your state or municipal job, you may become eligible for survivor coverage at that time.
 Contact the GIC at 617-727-2310 ext.
 6 for details.

 Q) I am a survivor who is remarrying.
 What happens to my GIC coverage?

 A) Your coverage as a survivor ends at the end of the month in which you remarry.
 You are eligible to convert to non-group coverage with your health plan.
 Alternately, if you are a Massachusetts resident, you may purchase health insurance directly from the Massachusetts Health Connector (1-877-623-6765).
+If he or she lives in another state, he/she can find out about coverage in that state through the Health Insurance Marketplace.

 This information provided by the Group Insurance Commission .